HireDale/daleydose/about-user-roles.md

 To request a role change, contact **Support** or an **Administrator**.

-The following table defines the user roles available in the Daley Dose application:
+The following table describes the user roles available in the Daley Dose application:

 | **USER ROLE** | **DEFINITION** |
 |---------------|----------------|